cockroachdb/pebble/docs/RFCS/20220311_pebble_flushable_ingested_sstable.md

 instead (`L0StopWritesThreshold`).
 Thus, we'll have to special case for ingested SSTs in `d.makeRoomForWrite()` to address this detail.

-`totalBytes()` represents the number of bytes allocated by the flushable, which in our case is 0.
+`allocatedBytes()` represents the number of bytes allocated by the flushable, which in our case is 0.
 A consequence for this is that the size of the SSTs do not count towards the flush threshold calculation.
 However, by setting `flushableEntry.flushForced` we can achieve the same behaviour.